mkoskim/mawejs/src/gui/filebrowser/README.md

 FILE BROWSING
 =============

+** NOTE: THIS IS NOT IN USE RIGHT NOW.
+I will come back to file browser later. **

 Stories are stored in files, so we need a tool to find them.

 My intent is to have file browser similar to e.g. Nautilus, that is, you can perform